meker12/documentation/source/redis_getting_started.rst

     This can be almost anything, as any alpha numeric string is valid.

 #.
-Select Redis for the service and the type defaults to HA Redis.
+Select Redis for the service.

+    The type defaults to HA Redis.

 .. image:: images/createredis.png
    :align: center